Vite plugin for static SEO meta tags in Vue SPAs

 Every time you add a new SEO page, you need to update several files:

-• Create the Vue component with the render trigger in onMounted
+- Create the Vue component with the render trigger in

-• Add the route to your Vue Router config with title and description in meta
+onMounted - Add the route to your Vue Router config with

 Miss any of these and the page either won't pre-render, won't serve correctly, or won't get indexed.
-It's a manual process, but it's predictable — and easy to hand off to an AI coding agent if you document the steps in your AGENTS.md.
+It's manual, but predictable — and easy to hand off to an AI coding agent if you document the steps in your AGENTS.md.

 Localhost URLs in output.
-Without the postProcess URL replacement, your pre-rendered HTML will contain https://stacknaut.com URLs.
+Without the postProcess URL replacement, your pre-rendered HTML will contain local dev server URLs.
 Always replace these with your production domain.

 Third-party scripts. skipThirdPartyRequests: true prevents the pre-renderer from loading external scripts (analytics, etc).
 This speeds up builds and avoids errors from scripts that expect a real browser environment.

 Memory.
-With many routes, Puppeteer can consume significant memory. maxConcurrentRoutes: 2 limits parallel rendering.
+With many routes, Puppeteer can consume significant memory.
+Set maxConcurrentRoutes to 2 to limit parallel rendering.
 Increase it for faster builds if you have the memory, decrease it if builds fail.

 Pre-rendering vs Nuxt